Skip navigation

 • The framework supporting the University’s investments.

-• The strategies adopted by the Council to achieve the set of investment objectives.
+• The strategies adopted by the Council to achieve the set of investment objectives;

-• Appropriate long term strategic asset allocation and asset allocation ranges.
+• Appropriate long term strategic asset allocation and asset allocation ranges;

-• The dynamic asset allocation process.
+• Stress testing programs and dynamic asset allocation processes;

-• The measuring, monitoring and reporting of performance.
+• The measuring, monitoring and reporting of performance;

-• The process for reviewing investment strategy.
+• The process for reviewing investment managers for fiduciary and strategic considerations;

 Scope